salgo60/spa2Commons/README.md

 # spa2Commons
-find sv anned pictures in [SPA](https://portrattarkiv.se/about) and upload on Wikicommons based on https://github.com/kaldari/iNaturalist2Commons
+find scanned pictures in [SPA](https://portrattarkiv.se/about) and upload on Wikicommons based on https://github.com/kaldari/iNaturalist2Commons